 The toolbar is used for performing common tasks.

-- Create a heading: Select some text, click the "Styles" dropdown box, choose a heading.
+- Create a heading: Select some text, click the first dropdown box ("Styles" in the image above), choose a heading.

-- Create a link: Select some text, then click the Link tool (first icon after Styles, looks like a chain).
+- Create a link: Select text and click the Link tool.

-- Upload a file: Select some text, click the Link tool, click "Browse Server" then click "Upload File."
-See Video
+- Upload a file: Select text, click the Link tool, click "Browse Server" then click "Upload File."

 - Edit a link: Double-click on a link.